Head Of Pricing Jobs: Things Managers Will Never Tell You About Pricing 🤑

 - What if your pricing director job descriptions don’t get enough applications or attract all the wrong types of people?

-- What if an internal candidate you know wants to be put forward for a new head of pricing role but their past record of achievement is in a totally different domain of expertise?
+- If an internal candidate you know wants to move forward for a new head of pricing role; but their past record of achievement is in a totally different domain of expertise, what will you do?

 - What if someone’s not being honest with you about their salary expectations and over inflate their current salary to get an extra $50K+ to their base salary?